embox/embox-docs/en/embox_quick_start_en.md

 ```
     $ ./crosstool.sh ARCH
 ```
 As the result ***ARCH-elf-toolchain.tar.bz2*** archive will be created.
-Than you need to extract files from the archive and set up 'PATH' enviroment variable.
+Than you need to extract files from the archive and set up `PATH` enviroment variable.

 ## QEMU installation
 Supported CPU architectures: x86, ARM, MIPS, Sparc, PPC, Microblaze.